 - It's very important to be committed to the policies of the employing member's party and membership is often necessary.

 - Travel within the working day is not common, but it will be necessary to spend time away from home for party conferences.
-Overseas travel is more likely if you work for an MEP.

 This area of work is open to all graduates but a degree in the following subjects may increase your chances: